fbpx

 Thyroid Cancer Causes

 Research is still on to find out the exact cause of thyroid cancer.
-But there are several factors that increase the risk of getting thyroid cancer:
+But several factors increase the risk of getting thyroid cancer:

 Thyroid Cancer Risk Factors: